 Inclusion of photos implies permission from the photographer to reproduce these images for the promotion of the Civic Design Awards program and other marketing uses (see form for details).
-Photos will be posted on AIAWA's website and will be used in a Civic Design Awards digital booklet that will be distributed to state legislators and to each firm who enters (see form for details).
+Photos will be posted on AIAWA's website and will be distributed to state legislators.
 It is the submitter's responsibility to obtain a signature from the photographer, if needed, or to sign the form themselves on behalf of the photographer, depending on the copyright of the images.